saxenaprerit/Predicting-NBA-points/README.md

 # Predicting-NBA-points
-Predicting NBA scores from open source match data based on various parameters of the match
+Predicting NBA scores from open source match data based on various parameters of the match collected

+Tool used: R